 Life At RIT

-It is never too early for your student to start planning for his or her career.
-There are many opportunities during the college years that will boost your student's resume and make him or her more employable, such as studying abroad, volunteering, developing leadership skills, and even working a campus job.
+It is never too early for your student to start planning for their career.
+There are many opportunities during the college years that will boost your student's resume and make them more employable, such as studying abroad, volunteering, developing leadership skills, and even working a campus job.
 Here are some of the career and employment resources available at RIT.

 The Office of Career Services and Cooperative Education provides career and employment services to current RIT students and alumni.
 Some of the primary services include: